Meditation and the Breath

 This is probably the most crucial and most misunderstood part of meditation.
 The goal is not to get rid of thoughts, but to become aware of them with gentle mindfulness.
 It’s certainly a very common misconception – beginners especially may conclude that they can’t meditate because their minds seem busier than ever.
 What’s actually happening is that – perhaps for the first time – they’re noticing their thoughts.
 This is very important – it’s the first big discovery in meditation!
 How can anyone truly work with their mind if they’ve never noticed how active it usually is?
 The trick, as always, is to be aware and simply bring the attention back to the next breath.

 Practicing these techniques will enhance your concentration and improve the effectiveness of your meditation.
-For more information on meditation and breathing techniques, read here.
+For more information on a beginners guide to meditation read here, and for breathing techniques, read here.
 Download the Mindworks: Mindfulness Meditation App for teachings on how to meditate given by our expert instructors.